TrungTai/UserApi/README.md

 ### About The Project ###
-This is a project using ASP.Net Core + Web API.
+This is a project using ASP.Net Core + Web API.<br/>
 This project is built from Visual Studio 2017.